labordynamicsinstitute/ldilab-manual/_sources/96-02-running-stata-code.md

 3. In the first line write `include "config.do"`

-4. Write the command `do` and the path of each program that needs to be run.
+4. Write the command `do` and the (quoted) path of each program that needs to be run.
 Write them in the correct sequence.

 Example: